xuankimtran/docs-1/pages/katalon-studio/docs/getting-started.md

 ## Environment Requirements

-Verify if your computer meets the [System Requirements](http://docs.katalon.com/display/KD/System+Requirements) to work with Katalon Studio.
+Verify whether your device meets the [System Requirements](http://docs.katalon.com/display/KD/System+Requirements) to run Katalon Studio.

 ## Download Katalon Studio

-Go to [Katalon Download page](https://www.katalon.com/download/) to get the latest version of Katalon Studio.
-A suitable version for your system will be automatically detected and recommended for download.
-However, you can also select your preferred version on the page.
-Before diving further into automation testing, check out the [System Requirements](/display/KD/System+Requirements) needed to run Katalon Studio.
+* [Download](https://www.katalon.com/download/) the latest Katalon Studio version.
+Our system will automatically detect a suitable version for your device, but you can also select a preferred one.

-> Download older versions
->
+* Do a quick check on [System Requirements](/display/KD/System+Requirements) before using Katalon Studio.

-> You can download older versions of Katalon Studio from its [Github repository](https://github.com/katalon-studio/katalon-studio/releases).
+> [Download](https://github.com/katalon-studio/katalon-studio/releases) **older versions** of Katalon Studio.

 ## Start Katalon Studio

 ### For Windows

-To start Katalon Studio, double-click on the **katalon.exe**.
+To open **Katalon Studio**, double-click on the *katalon.exe*.

 ![Download and Start Katalon Studio](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/install_setup_katalon_studio/Starting-Katalon-Studio.png)

-Ensure you are using Katalon Studio with the default font size set to 100% in both Katalon Studio and your current OS to avoid the name field not being displayed on some > pop-up windows:
+Ensure you are using Katalon Studio with the default font size set to 100% in both Katalon Studio and your current OS to avoid the name field not being displayed on some > *pop-up windows*:
 * Windows: [https://www.pcworld.com/article/242942/how\_to\_change\_font\_size.html](https://www.pcworld.com/article/242942/how_to_change_font_size.html)
-* Katalon Studio: Window → Preferences → General → Appearance → Colors and Fonts.
-Select **Dialog Font** and edit its font size.
+* Katalon Studio: *Window* → *Preferences* → *General* → *Appearance* → *Colors and Fonts*.
+Select **Dialog Font** and edit the font size.

 ### For macOS

-**Katalon Studio** (macOS) file in the directory where you unpack Katalon Studio.
+**Katalon Studio** (macOS) file is stored where you unpack it.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/install_setup_katalon_studio/Katalon-MacOS.png "init-size")

-> For macOS Catalina users
+> **For macOS Catalina users:**
 >
-> If you currently use macOS Catalina, you have to enable Katalon Studio and Katalon Studio Engine applications in  **System Preferences/ Security & Privacy/ General**.
+> If you currently use macOS Catalina, you have to enable Katalon Studio and Katalon Studio Engine applications in  *System Preferences/ Security & Privacy/ General*.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/getting-started/KS-Catalina.png" width="662" height="569">